I even made some apothecary labels, which you can grab as a free printable at the end of the tutorial.

 - Trinkets and decorations for your jars (optional)

-1. Thoroughly clean all your jars and bottles.
+You’ll want to thoroughly clean all your jars and bottles.

 Top Tip: Soak them in warm soapy water to remove any old food labels already on them.